Coachbot-Swarm/submission_repo/README.md

 Parameters: none

-Output: a list with the [x,y,theta], check to see that this output is valid before using it
+Output: a list with the [x,y,theta], check to see that this output is valid before using it or None if no position has been updated for the robot

 Example: pose = robot.get_pose()